 The common names for this herb are Bitter gourd, Bitter bush, Corrilla, Karela, Balsam apple, Balsam pear, Paoka, Madian apple, Mexicaine, Caprika, Bitter melon, Vegetable insulin and Achochilla.

 grows profusely on fences and on the ground.
 Yellow flowers and orange

 vine.
 It can be a nuisance at times and requires attention if it is grown on your fence.

 The fruits can be eaten, and they are very sweet when ripe.
 I have eaten quite a few when I was a child.
 The fruits are also popularly used in Chinese cooking which makes it a culinary herb.
-This herb is of the Cucuribitaceae family and it is one of the bitter herbs or bitter bush which also include Aloe Vera and neem.

 The constituents of the leaves are momordocin, which is very bitter, fatty oil as well as resin.
 Bitter gourd also contains vitamin A, vitamin C, iron, alkaloids as well as phosphorous.